iai-group/DialogueKit/docs/source/nlu.rst

 *diet_classifier_rasa* implement Rasa's DIET classifier.
 This is a Dual Intent and Entity Transformer, their paper can be read
 `here. <https://arxiv.org/pdf/2004.09936.pdf>`_

-Normally one would use Rasa as the underlying platform.
-But for our use-case we need to use it as a component in DialogueKit.
+Normally, one would use Rasa as the underlying platform.
+Here, instead, we use it as a component in DialogueKit.
 Rasa is distributed with a Apache 2.0 license, granting us free use.

 General idea
 """"""""""""

-In general the idea was to import the necessary packages and re-implement the Rasa workflow with their components and structures.
-Rasa is built in a very object oriented structure.
-This does not allow us to use DialogueKit objects, they need to be transformed to Rasa components before use.
+In general, the idea is to import the necessary packages and re-implement the Rasa workflow with their components and structures.
+However, because of how Rasa is structured, DialogueKit objects need to be transformed to Rasa components before use.

 Implementation
 """"""""""""""

-The implementation is in *diet_classifier_rasa*, this model can be trained and thus uses multiple Rasa components and structures.
+The implementation is in *diet_classifier_rasa*; this model can be trained and thus uses multiple Rasa components and structures.
-Below you can see all the imports that are used, only from Rasa.
+Below is a list of all the Rasa imports that are used.

 .. code-block:: python